All night, the great tree raged outside our windows.

 whose tiny mud globes once crammed the eaves

 and Trump continued… Continue reading Autumn UK 2016

 Go to https://www.youtube.com/watch?v=SmtDPbcyves for a new collection of 30 poems on mental distress.
+Various authors have contributed, some of them psychiatric in-patients, one a prisoner.
 The video is a recording of my voice as I read each short poem.
 You can see the text of the poem onscreen at the same time.

 Reaching for words

 is like searching the earth